mlswg/mls-implementations/test-vectors.md

 itself or `null` if not present.
 MLS structs are binary encoded according to spec and represented as hex-encoded strings in JSON.

+### Negative Test Cases
+Each test vector has a `result` field that is either `"valid"` or `"invalid"`.
+If it is `"valid"`, the test vector must run without error.
+If it is `"invalid"`, the test vector must fail.

+Each test vector additionally has an `error` field that is empty if `result` is `"valid"`.
+If result is `"invalid"`, the `error` field holds a `uint16` error code.
+Error codes are defined for each test vector individually.

 ## Tree Math

 Parameters: